 A final consideration of radiant ceiling panels relates to potential condensation issues in the cooling operating mode.
 In California's largely dry summer climate, this is not a principal concern, yet special situations (high internal moisture generation from a large aquarium, or very low cooling setpoint expectations) should certainly warrant a closer evaluation from designers on whether some sort of supplemental dehumidification is needed.
-California's low rise residential mechanical ventilation requirements specified under Title 24, Part 6 would solve most potential moisture issues.
-In addition, short durations of higher outdoor humidity (contributing to higher indoor humidity) can be accommodated to some degree by the buffering effort of drywall and other home furnishings (books, clothes).
+Compliance with California's low rise residential mechanical ventilation requirements specified under Title 24, Part 6 would solve most potential moisture issues.
+In addition, short durations of higher outdoor humidity (frequently contributing to higher indoor humidity) can generally be accommodated by the buffering effort of drywall and other home furnishings (books, clothes, carpeting, etc.).